 Shepherds of dreams, we are what we are!

-Synth-pop is still in vogue, but it’s superficial.
-Alphaville have not sold out, but adapted.
-They need the sales, they want the bigger and better venues, and who can deny them that?
-There is still a big place for what they offer.
-The Killers forged a doorway with ‘Human’ in 2008 before vanishing, and recently Hurts have moved in with their dulcet melancholy (and occasionally dour) tones.
-Alphaville are a-ha’s natural replacements, and it would be criminal were they not to inherit more of the Scandinavian synth love affair.
+Synth-pop is still in vogue, but it’s flighty.
+The Killers provided ‘Human’ in 2008 before vanishing, and Hurts have recently moved in with their dulcet and dour tones.
+Alphaville are a-ha’s natural replacements and could easily inherit more of the Scandinavian synth love affair.

-The old and new also dominate the echoes and influences: we find shades of a-ha, Depeche Mode, Gary Numan, the Pet Shop Boys, and even the more modern strand of electronica, Fischerspooner.
+Influences and old and new: we find shades of Depeche Mode, Gary Numan, and even the peculiar strand of Fischerspooner.

-The release of the second single, ‘A Song for No-One’, coincides with the second anniversary of this space, and it is fitting that it commemorates it.
+The release of the second single, ‘A Song for No-One’, coincides with the second anniversary of this site.
 The album version is sharper, yet the video edit is more defined.
-Played simultaneously, they are something to behold.

 Well you and I can’t tell the wood from the trees,